adhirajms/FIFA-Machine-Learning/README.md

 ## Project Intro/Objective
 The purpose of this project is to predict the FIFA video game rating of soccer players.
-The end goal is to be able to accurately predict sales, in order to h
+The end goal is to be able to suggest a mechanism to companies that they can adopt in order to give players video game rating based on their actual performances.

 ### Methods Used